lucasaraujo45/backend-python-flask-boilerplate/README.md

 ## Deploy to Heroku

-This template is 100% compatible with Heroku[https://www.heroku.com/], just make sure to understand and execute the following steps:
+This template is 100% compatible with Heroku[https://www.heroku.com/]

 ```sh
 // Install heroku